Synerty/synerty-peek/docs/tutorials/ReStructuredTextCheatSheet.rst

             def getOtherPluginApi(self, pluginName:str) -> Optional[object]:
                 """ Get Other Plugin Api

-                Asks the plugin for it's api object and return it to this plugin.
+                Asks the plugin for its api object and return it to this plugin.
                 The API returned matches the platform service.

                 :param pluginName: The name of the plugin to retrieve the API for